itsToggle/plex_debrid/README.md

 <details>
   <summary><b><u>Standard Version:</u></b></summary>

+  0. Clone this repository with git or click on "code" (top right) and then "download zip"
-  1. Run the script! (google "how to run a python script" ;) )
+  1. Run the script!
-  2. The script will guide you through the initial setup.
+  2. The script will guide you through the initial setup and the next steps.
+When setting up plex_debrid, you will be prompted to choose the 3 main services that this script connects:
+  3. Pick and setup at least one **content service** which plex_debrid should monitor for new content
+  4. Pick and setup a **library service**, which plex_debrid will use to determine if content has already been downloaded.
+  5. Pick and setup at least one **debrid service**, which plex_debrid will use to download content.
   3. You're done!
   4. Choose option '1' to run the download automation.
 Choose option '2' to explore or edit the Settings or open the "settings.json" file the script creates after the first run.
   5. Read the rest of the README!